nateb4n8/CS351-WaterProject/README.md

 CS351-WaterProject
 ==================

+OYE!!!!!!!!!!
+Hello everyone, I believe I have made my Farmers Market classes and methods compatible with the new setup.
+However, I am unsure where to initialize the FarmersMarket and where to invoke the openMarket closeMarket methods.
+If anyone has any guidance, please email me at bjvanov@gmail.com - Brian Vanover

 ATTENTION: If you are getting "java.lang.OutOfMemoryError: Java heap space" as an error when you try to run the program:

 In Run->Run Configuration find the Name of the class you have been running, select it, click the Arguments tab then add: